iPad (2019) With 10.2-Inch Display Starts Shipping

 "The new seventh-generation iPad starts shipping on Wednesday and will arrive in stores beginning later this week.
 Starting at just $329 (roughly Rs.
 23,600), the new iPad brings more screen area and support for the full-sized Smart Keyboard as well as a new iPad experience with iPadOS," the company wrote in a blog on Tuesday.

-Apple originally said that the new iPad would be in stores on September 30, and in its latest blog post, said that the iPad (2019) will be in stores by later this week.
+Apple originally said that the new iPad would be in stores on September 30, and in its latest blog post, said that the iPad (2019) starts shipping Wednesday and would be in stores by later this week.

 The iPad (2019) weighs at just 483 grams for the Wi-Fi model, starts at 32GB of storage and can be expanded to 128GB for $100 (roughly Rs.
 7,100) more.
 It comes with an 8-megapixel rear camera and 1.2-megapixel front-facing camera with all the standard iPad recording.